-Chip Verification, Validation and Other Design Cycle Terms Explained
+Chip Verification, Validation and Other Design

-When designing an ASIC chip, you will go through a set life cycle.
+Chip Verification – when designing an ASIC chip, you will go through a set life cycle.

 This includes setting out the specs, deciding upon the architecture, completing verification

-and then after a tapeout, completing testing and validation.
+And then after a tapeout, completing testing and validation.

-The terms ‘verification’, ‘validation’ and ‘testing’ sound very similar, but each are distinct parts of
+The terms ‘verification’, ‘validation’ and ‘testing’ sound very similar, but each are distinct

-designing a custom chip like an ASIC, ASSP or other SoCs.
+Parts of designing a custom chip like an ASIC, ASSP or other SoCs.

 Tapeout is the result of the long SoC design process when the circuit photomask

 SoC Verification involves testing a design against a design spec.

 This happens after the planning stage of a project, throughout the building stage until tapeout.